Sebastian-Geyer/gh-learnings/README.md

 ## gh cli

 One way to interact with an github repository is the github cli https://cli.github.com/.
 We can use the cli for different use case in wortkflow.
 The example workflow 4-gh-cli.yaml creates a new branch with git commands and opens a pull request for this branch with the github cli.
 The second workflow 5-gh-cli-graphql.yaml adds a comment to a pull request with the github cli using the github graphql api https://docs.github.com/en/graphql.
+For the cli to work properly in workflows some setting regarding permissions must be done.
+These aree found in repository setting under settings/actions.